5 best core exercises for women.

-Whether it is carrying grocery bags from the store or mopping the floors at home, "the necessary motions either originate in your core or move through it."
+Whether it is carrying grocery bags or mopping the floors at home, the core is at the center of each movement.

 Related Post: 5 Best Exercises to Lose Belly Fat Quickly